zorrowang/LeetCode/docs/Languages/Java/data-structure/Stack.md

 ## LinkedList Class

-_LinkedList_ class provide the support for stack operations.
+_LinkedList_ class provides the support for stack operations.

 ### LinkedList vs Stack

-In Java, both _LinkedList_ and _Stack_ classes represents a last-in-first-out (LIFO) stack of objects.
+In Java, both _LinkedList_ and _Stack_ classes represent a last-in-first-out (LIFO) stack of objects.
 However, _Stack_ extends _Vector_ class, which is synchronized.
-So it has an overhead than LinkedList.
+So it has an overhead compared with LinkedList.
 Normally, most Java programmers use LinkedList instead of Vector because they can synchronize explicitly by themselves.

 ### Stack Featured Methods